-Now that we’re clear that scientific theories are just random guesses, let’s discuss what is the germ theory of disease.
-It basically states that living microorganisms, such as bacteria, protists or fungi, and non-living organisms like viruses and prions, all known as pathogens, invade humans and can lead to disease.
+Now that we’re clear that scientific theories are not just random guesses, let’s discuss what is the germ theory of disease.
+It states that living microorganisms, such as bacteria, protists, or fungi, and non-living organisms like viruses and prions, all known as pathogens, invade humans and can lead to disease.

 Diseases that are caused by these pathogens are called infectious diseases.
 And just to be clear, not all diseases are caused by infectious diseases For example, cancer is mostly not caused by microorganisms, although the human papillomavirus (HPV) and hepatitis B, viral pathogens, are linked to many cancers.

-By the 1700s, using early microscopes, scientists began to find these microorganisms that caused diseases.
-They didn’t quite know what they were observing, but there was a link.
+By the 1700s, scientists began to find these microorganisms that caused diseases by using early microscopes.
+They didn’t know what they were observing, but there was a link.
 And by the early 1800s, they could identify specific microorganisms that caused diseases.
-Edward Jenner, using observations of those who contracted cowpox were immune to smallpox, developed the first vaccine – this is probably the first application of the germ theory of disease to clinical medicine.
+Edward Jenner, using observations of those who contracted cowpox and were immune to smallpox, developed the first vaccine – this is probably the first application of the germ theory of disease to clinical medicine.

 Louis Pasteur is considered to be one of the first proponents of the germ theory of diseases.
 His experiments showed that diseases could be prevented by killing or stopping germs – this directly supported the germ theory along with its application in medicine.
 Of course, he is best known to the general public for his invention of the technique of treating milk and wine to stop bacterial contamination, a process now called pasteurization.

 In modern medicine, we have a logical methodology to determine whether a disease is caused by a microorganism – Koch’s postulates. our criteria are designed to establish a causative relationship between a microorganism and a disease: